qingwei91/qingwei91.github.io/drafts/mistakes.md

 ### Fixing issue: I failed to understand the problem at hand, and gave a wrong responses

 My first reaction should always be reproduce the error, find out the root cause, verify if the root cause is correct by trial and error.

 I should not try to make guess and shoot into the dark.

 ### Whenever proposing non-trivial change, always prepare a comprehensive argument and tradeoff

-### Stop cracking jokes that's borderline offensive, you can't handle that